 I wrote this essay 13 years ago.
-Seems a good time to republish it.
-One change: my daughters are a good bit older now.
+One change: my daughters are a bit older now.
 The woodpeckers, however, have not changed a bit.
 First published 26 September 2005 on Worldchanging.com.
 Reprinted in Because We Believe in the Future: Collected Essays on Sustainability 1989-2009, by Alan AtKisson.
-Note: On Amazon.com, this book received just a one-star review, because my dear friend Bob Meadows was trying to help me and he thought one star was good, and five was bad.
-He did not know how the system worked.
-If you feel like helping out with some more positive reviews, I’d be most grateful. — Alan
+Note: On Amazon.com, this book received a one-star review because my dear friend Bob Meadows (the reviewer) was trying to help me and he thought one star was good, and five was bad.
+The text of the review was quite positive.
+So, if you feel like helping out with some more positive reviews on Amazon, I’d be grateful. — Alan

 I was taking a break from thinking about the great problems of the world.
 Not just pondering them at leisure: thinking about the problems of the world is, weirdly enough, part of what I have to do for a living.
 For most of the past few months, my thoughts had been more global than usual, as my current client was a global initiative, and the project involved evaluating its impact worldwide.
 Conversations with an extremely diverse range of sustainability leaders, from Greenland to New Zealand, had left my head spinning.

 So I was taking a break from global thoughts, and drinking a cup of organically-grown, fair-trade coffee, with a dollop of “ecological” milk, as we call it in Sweden.
 I was thinking, you know, it would be nice to slow down a bit, spend more time just watching and listening to the natural world around me.
 I used to do a lot more of that; lately, between work and parenting, it feels as though I “never have time.”

 About a minute after that particular thought flitted through my mind, on my way out of the kitchen and toward the computer, I heard a raucous uproar outside.